B2B Content Marketing and LinkedIn Advertising | Industrial Product Marketing Part 4, Jim Londeree

 30:13

 But with digital you can be a superstar within your market.
 You can be the first brand they see within a market.
-Because if your audience is only a few thousand people, if they see you every single day with very minimal cost, then you're winning.
-You're winning that top of mind argument right?
-So that's and that's why I keep pushing with all my clients is if we can kind of think of everything for your in terms of your, your personas you're targeting is like a microcosm and just just keep on in that universe, just owning that first top level brand, that that cost is not very high.
+Because if your audience is only a few thousand people, if they see you every single day with very minimal cost, then you’re winning.
+You’re winning that top-of-mind argument, right?
+So that’s and that’s why I keep pushing with all my clients is if we can kind of think of everything for you in terms of your, your personas you’re targeting is like a microcosm and just just keep on in that universe, just owning that first top-level brand, that that cost is not very high.

 30:45 – John Bertino (Host)